It’s heating up, even in the Midwest — so to go along with letter W, we pulled out some hands-on water math and science!

 How could this be?
 I taught them the word volume – and together we talked about how a liquid takes the shape of its container.
 Two containers can hold the same amount of liquid – but it looks different depending on how wide or tall the container is.
 I think my Six was the only one who soaked up this information!

-Are you looking for more science ideas for preschoolers?
-Check out this great resource!
+Are you looking for more science ideas for little ones?
+Follow me on Pinterest!

 © 2013, The Measured Mom.
 All rights reserved.